psu-hcr/Kuka_Demos/Readme.md

 ### To run this demo on the Kuka LBR IIWA 14 820
-#### Step 0: Install, Sunrise Workbench on your machine, clone this repo and install necessary packages
+#### Step 0: Install, Sunrise Workbench on your machine and clone this repo into your Sunrise Workspace
-*Note: this is only done once.*
+*Note: Use these steps to clone the repo with the Github Desktop App.
+This is only done once.*
+1.Open SunriseWorkbench and select a workspace.
+The default on Windows is a folder called ~/SunriseWorkspace.
+2. To clone this repository into the workspace, open the Github desktop app and select File-> Clone repository.
+3. In the window that pops up, find psu-hcr/Kuka_Demos and select it.
+Change the local path to the sunrise workspace and click `Clone'.
+*You should now have a folder called ~/SunriseWorkspace/Kuka_Demos on your local machine.*

 1. Set up the ethernet connection with the X66 ethernet port on the Sunrise Cabinet by going to Control Panel ->Network and Internet > Network and Sharing Center
 2. Click on the Ethernet hyperlink under the unidentifies ethernet network and select Properties
 3. Under properties, select IPv4.